 Actress Diane Keaton has been our idol for years now.
 From her artistry to her fashion sense, everything about her is practically perfect in every way.
 We feel that way about her gray strands, too.

 Actress Jane Fonda dyed her hair gray, rather than growing it out, but we’ll give it a pass.
 It’s Jane freaking Fonda, after all.
 She wasn’t going to let one gray ruin her day, so she dyed her entire head the silver hue.

 Author Ty Alexander has been loving her grays for years now.
 She even started a blog titled Gorgeous in Grey, though she has since changed it.
 With that being said, she still fully flaunts her silver strands all over Instagram.

 British Vogue deputy editor and fashion features director Sarah Harris began going gray in her teens.
 It took her some time to embrace her long, gray locks, but now she has made it quite the fashion statement.
 Orange isn’t the new black, it’s gray.

 Designer and stylist Liz Kamarul decided to naturally grow out her grays after silver became a trendy color.
 Now, she wouldn’t have it any other way.
 Life gets a little easier when you learn to embrace the grays.

 The Women of @grombre

-Apart from these lovely ladies, there are a ton of other women who have embraced their gray hair and shared their experience on Instagram.
+Apart from these lovely ladies, there are a ton of other women who have embraced their gray hair and shared their experiences on Instagram.
 The account @grombre has featured many of them.
-From all different backgrounds, the women of this page prove one thing—everyone looks good in gray.
+From all different backgrounds, the women on this page prove one thing—everyone looks good in gray.